 - United Arab Emirates

 Instructions For Hair Test (HTMA):

-- Unlike some labs that test for a comprehensive hair test, Trace Elements, Inc. does not wash the hair at the lab.
+- The lab Trace Elements, Inc. does not wash the hair at the lab.
 Washing the hair removes some of the loosely bound minerals and can reduce some mineral readings by 50% or more.

 - Once you place an order for the comprehensive hair test, we send you the hair sample kit with complete instructions on how to take the hair sample.